arussellk/vim-basics/README.md

 - `Default.sublime-keymap`: Sublime Text 3
 - `settings.json`: VSCodeVim extension for Visual Studio Code

+Read this for more information about key mapping: http://stackoverflow.com/a/3776182

 ### Movement (works from normal and visual modes)

 #### Basic